uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-encryption/sections/storing-passwords-securely.md

 {panel type="project"}

-# Password guessing interactive - Part 2
+# Password guessing activity - Part 2

 Here is the same interactive as before, but this time everyone's passwords have been salted.
 Now you can't just guess a password and check the whole database; you need to copy the salt for each password you are guessing.